SATACorp/Documents/Architecture.md

    * The user profile view will include the user's name, number of followers, number of followings, and posts that they've made.

 ### Controllers
+* QuizController
+   1. "Quizzes" button on footer will lead to quizzes tab
+      - Buttons displayed on quiz
+         * Quiz icon
+         * Back arrow
-* Navigation buttons displayed on the Navbar
+         * Answer buttons
+         * Submit button
+* LeaderboardController
+   1. "Leaderboard" button on footer will lead to leaderboard tab
-   1. Username/icon of poster
+      - Username/icon of poster
+* UserController
+   1. "Main Feed" button on footer will lead to main news feed
-   2. "Go To Article" button
+      - "Go To Article" button
-   3. Caption expander
+      - Caption expander
+      - Back button
+   2. "Profile" button on footer will lead to user profile tab
-   4. Profile pics thumbnail
+      - Profile pics thumbnail
-* Buttons displayed on quiz
-   1. Answer buttons
-   2. Submit button
-   3. Quiz icon
+ * LoginController
-* Login button
+   1. Login button
-* Back arrows
-   1. To exit a quiz
-   2. Exit out of a user profile that has been tapped/clicked on
+   2. Text entry areas (for username, password)

 ### Method Stubs
 * Quiz model retrieves a quiz's questions and answers